FoxDevV2/Lua-Scripts-PsychEngine/README.md

 These Scripts were found in the [Psych Engine Discord Server](https://discord.gg/2ka77eMXDv)

 ## How to install
-Put the Scripts in the Scripts folder (inside the mods folder)
+Put the stuff (lua, image, xml) in the Scripts folder (inside the mods folder)

 ## Credits
 [cyn__8](https://twitter.com/cyn__8) - Camera Follow